Revisiting Very High Energy Gamma-Ray Absorption in Cosmic Propagation under the Combined Effects of Axion-Like Particles and Lorentz Invariance Violation: Introduction

 ALPs and LIV provide distinct frameworks to explain the anomalous transparency of VHE gamma rays.
 ALPs introduce a new light pseudo-scalar particle that can oscillate with photons in cosmic magnetic fields, allowing gamma rays to partially evade attenuation by EBL.
-In contrast, LIV involves a fundamental modification of spacetime symmetries, leading to altered photon dispersion relations and a shift in the pair production threshold.
-Historically, several studies have shown that photon–ALPs mixing can enhance the transparency of the Universe to VHE gamma rays \citep[e.g.,][]{dea2008, lon2020, caoz2023, chen2024}, while interest in LIV-induced modifications to the pair-production threshold grew following observations of high energy blazars \citep[e.g.,][]{kif1999, ste2001} and, more recently, gamma ray bursts such as GRB 221009A \citep[e.g.,][]{fin2023, zhe2023}.
+Such ALPs need to convert back to photons in the vicinity of our observatories, e.g., in the galactic magnetic field.
+In addition, LIV scenarios may introduce a preferred reference frame, allow otherwise forbidden processes (see e.g., photon decays or vacuum Cherenkov radiation; \citealt{leh2004, sav2024}), and modify fundamental interaction cross-sections \citep[e.g.,][]{car2024}.
+These effects can lead to additional energy losses in high-energy electromagnetic cascades, thereby affecting the propagation of high-energy gamma-ray photons in the intergalactic medium.
+Historically, several studies have shown that photon-ALPs mixing can enhance the transparency of the Universe to VHE gamma rays \citep[e.g.,][]{dea2008, lon2020, caoz2023, chen2024}, while interest in LIV-induced modifications to the pair-production threshold grew following observations of high energy blazars \citep[e.g.,][]{kif1999, ste2001} and, more recently, gamma ray bursts such as GRB 221009A \citep[e.g.,][]{fin2023, zhe2023}.
+Searches for ALP-induced spectral irregularities have constrained ALP-photon couplings across wide mass ranges \citep[see e.g.,][]{aje2016}, and observations of rapid TeV variability in gamma-ray bursts have set stringent limits on LIV energy scales \citep[see e.g.,][]{acc2020}.
 However, there is no fundamental reason to exclude the simultaneous presence of ALPs and LIV in explaining the anomalous transparency of gamma rays over cosmological distances \citep{gal2025}.
+While photon-LP mixing \citep[e.g.,][]{dea2008,lon2020,caoz2023,chen2024} and subluminal Lorentz invariance violation (LIV)-induced modifications to the pair-production threshold \citep[e.g.,][]{kif1999,ste2001,fin2023,zhe2023} have each been extensively explored as possible explanations for anomalies in VHE gamma-ray transparency-including recent applications to the LHAASO and Carpet-3 observations of GRB 221009A-neither mechanism, when considered in isolation, is able to reproduce the broadband spectrum over the full 10–300 TeV range without invoking extreme parameter choices or encountering tension with independent constraints.
+These include air-shower limits on LIV energy scales \citep[e.g.,][]{gal2008,ell2019} and bounds on ALP couplings inferred from spectral irregularities and other astrophysical probes \citep[e.g.,][]{hor2012,acc2020}.
+Recent quantitative analyses of the combined LHAASO-Carpet-3 fluence spectrum by \citet{sat2025} indicate that ALP-induced effects can provide an improved statistical description compared to LIV-only scenarios, although the two mechanisms are still treated independently.